r-pears/feedback-quiz/README.md

 # feedback-quiz
-Feedback Form with different type of input questions.
+Feedback Form with different type of input questionsn written using React.

 # Disclaimer
 No API is used in this project, the POST is prepared but commented out, as well as any outbound links.